 If you are concerned that your assignment was not graded fairly, you may ask to have your assignment reviewed.
 To request a review of your assignment, you must provide a 1 page statement explaining why you think your assignment was improperly graded (i.e. what do you think you did that should have been given more weight?).
-The explanation, the original assignment and a clean copy of the assignment should be submitted to the Professor no later than 3 weeks after the assignment was made available for return.
+The explanation, the original assignment and a clean copy of the assignment, all in hard copy form, must be submitted to the Professor no later than 3 weeks after the assignment was made available for return.